valyala/httpteleport/cmd/httptp/README.md

   * May accept and/or forward http requests from/to unix sockets.

   * Collects and exports various stats at /expvar page.

+  * Easy to extend and customize. `httptp` is open source written in [Go](https://golang.org/).
+    It is released under [MIT license](https://github.com/valyala/httpteleport/blob/master/cmd/httptp/LICENSE),
+    so it may be easily customized and extended.

 # Usage